The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Prime Poisson ideals

 We caution the reader that although $V(N) \subseteq \MSpec A$ consists of maximal ideals, $\VP(N) \subseteq \PSpec A$ consists of prime (Poisson) ideals.

 Before proving Theorem~\ref{thm:PDME}, we note that the standard equivalent condition for a Poisson prime to be locally closed also holds in this infinite-dimensional setting.

 \begin{lemma} Let $A$ be a (possibly non-noetherian) Poisson algebra, and let $Q$ be a prime Poisson ideal of $A$.
-Then $Q$ is locally closed in $\PSpec A$ if and only if there is some $f \in A \setminus Q$ so that $(A/Q)[f^{-1}]$ is Poisson simple. \end{lemma} \begin{proof} Without loss of generality $Q=(0)$.
-Given $f \in A$ let $RP(f)$ denote the intersection of all radical Poisson ideals of $A$ which contain $f$; this is easily seen to be a radical Poisson ideal.
+Then $Q$ is locally closed in $\PSpec A$ if and only if there is some $f \in A \setminus Q$ so that $(A/Q)[f^{-1}]$ is Poisson simple.